Cat9kEVPN/cat9k-evpn-ansible/dag/README.md

 * the playbook checks ``group_vars/overlay_db.yml, group_vars/delete_vars.yml`` and current configuration on the switch

 and generates internal configuration files in the directory ``host_vars/delete_vars/``

+⚠️ This playbook is used internally and should not be run separately by user.

 **playbook_overlay_delete_preview.yml:**